University Catalog

 Examines the current state of the academic field of juvenile literature, which may be through attention to recent article-and book-length scholarship in the field and/or study of primary sources.
 Provides the opportunity to use the newest critical approaches to generate original scholarship on important works of juvenile literature, whether new or long-established.

 ENGL 5370.
-SCHOLARLY ARGUMENT.
+WRITING FOR PUBLICATION IN THE HUMANITIES.
 3 Hours.

 ENGL 5380.
 TEXTUAL THEORIES OF CULTURE.
 3 Hours.